najmi9/blog-nextjs/blog/posts/api-platform-data-transformer.md

 volumes:
   db_data:
 ```

-We used <b class="text-danger">Nginx</b> as a web server so I add a basic configuration in the root directory inside the filename
+We used <b class="text-danger">Nginx </b> as a web server so I add a basic configuration in the root directory inside the filename
-<span class="text-primary">site.conf</span>
+<span class="text-primary">site.conf
 , create that file and copy this code:

 ```php